 COVID-19 vaccination is the best way to prevent serious illness, hospitalization, and death from COVID-19.
 All Oregonians age 5 and older are now eligible to get the COVID-19 vaccine.
 Where to get a COVID-19 vaccine

-Following these steps can help protect vulnerable community members and minimize the chance of introducing or spreading communicable diseases like COVID-19.
+Following the steps listed on this page can lessen the chance of introducing or spreading diseases like COVID-19.

 Basics about how COVID-19 is spread

 The virus spreads mainly indoors between people who are in close contact with one another (within about 6 feet).
 This happens by droplets from an infected person’s coughs or sneezes getting into another person’s mouth, nose, or lungs.

 The virus can also spread between people who are sharing the same airspace, and rarely by touching surfaces that have the virus on it.
 People can be infected and spread the virus to others even if they don’t have symptoms.

 What we know about how the virus spreads (CDC)»